 Color

-As a cinematographer and photographer, I use color the way a composer uses sound, to guide the emotional rhythm of an image.
-With intention and restraint, a single dominant color can become the visual heartbeat of a shot.
-When used carefully, color directs the eye and amplifies meaning.
-When misused, when multiple hues compete without harmony.
-It confuses, scatters attention, and dilutes impact.
+I use color the way a composer uses sound: to guide the emotional rhythm of an image.
+With intention and restraint, a single dominant hue can become the visual heartbeat of a shot.
+A palette stripped to its essentials gives each color room to speak.